 Enclosed: creating a public or private corridor that relates to the spaces it links through the entrance in the wall.

 Open on one side: forming a visual and spatial continuity with the spaces it links.

 Open on both sides: to become a physical extension of the space it passes through.

 *These were the elements of circulation.
 The detailed information of each elements of circulation will be added in individual articles in coming days.

 Modes of Circulation

 This type of circulation involves movement between different levels or floors within a building.
-It includes elements such as staircases, elevators, escalators, ladders, and ramps that enable people to move vertically on different floor levels.
+It includes elements of circulation such as staircases, elevators, escalators, ladders, and ramps that enable people to move vertically on different floor levels.
+These are usually located in a spacious central concourse or atrium, at junctions or corners, and within the large space areas.
 Vertical circulation is essential for connecting multiple floors and ensuring efficient access to various spaces within a building.

 Mechanical Movements (Vertical and Horizontal)